-Dog paralysis can happen for a number of reasons: it can be epilepsy and seizures, Lyme disease, infection, poisoning/toxicity, snake or parasite bites, a slipped disc or disc disease, and plenty of other reasons.
+Dog paralysis can happen for several reasons: epilepsy and seizures, Lyme disease, infection, poisoning/toxicity, snake or parasite bites, a slipped disc or disc disease, and many other reasons.

-The vet will give you a treatment plan for your dog, and if the dog is going to recover from the paralysis, you will get to take him home soon.
+The vet will give you a treatment plan for your dog, and if the dog is going to recover from paralysis, you will get to take him home soon.

 PT can go on indefinitely until the effects of the paralysis have been worked out.

-Often, you can even get in the water with your dog, making it a nice experience for everyone.
+Often, you can even get in the water with your dog, making it a pleasant experience for everyone.

-For paralyzed pooches, a massage can stimulate blood flow and muscle growth in the areas that are affected, and can help relieve a little bit of the pain that comes from nerve re-growth.
+For paralyzed pooches, a massage can stimulate blood flow and muscle growth in the affected areas and help relieve a little bit of the pain that comes from nerve re-growth.

-You can take your dog to a doggy spa that performs these massages, or watch a video online about how to give your dog a massage.
+You can take your dog to a doggy spa that performs these massages or watch a video online about giving your dog a massage.

 Once they gain a little bit of strength, they might be able to hold themselves up, but walking is difficult.

 To help with this, use a long towel or sheet and put it under your dog's belly.
 Hold the ends as you walk (think of a stork holding a baby).

 This way, your dog can propel himself with the front legs, without allowing the back legs to wobble.
-This will help build strength in the front legs as well.

 Being patient is going to help you get through, and it will help your dog get better.

-While it's really, really scary and hard to get through, the one thing that helped me the most was being thankful that my friend was still here.
+While it's terrifying and hard to get through, the one thing that helped me the most was being thankful that my friend was still here.